Skip to content

 Why It Matters

-The Tufts price hike illustrates how campus service costs, even for basic necessities, can rise without corresponding improvements in quality or capacity.
-When essential services are priced per use rather than bundled into housing fees, students bear the compounding cost of inflation with no mechanism for negotiation or alternative.
+The Tufts price adjustment illustrates how essential campus services can rise in cost without corresponding improvements in quality or capacity.
+When everyday necessities are priced per use rather than bundled into housing fees, students bear the compounding cost of inflation without much room to negotiate or substitute.